Are you planning on moving to Costa Rica? Here’s a handy checklist to determine if making this move is a good idea for you or not.

 And for the more sedentary, Costa Rica is also a great place to move to.
 Adventure doesn’t always mean physical activity.
 After all, if you live in Costa Rica, there’ll come a time when you’ve rafted and zip lined and hiked your heart out.
 There’s plenty of adventure in keeping an open mind.
 In learning a new language, experiencing a new culture, new food, new friends, a new way of life.

 Whatever your definition of adventure is, Costa Rica offers it in spades.

-There’s no doubt that compared to elsewhere in Central America, Costa Rica is expensive.
+There’s no doubt that compared to elsewhere in Central America, Costa Rica is expensive and getting more so.
 But compared to where you might be coming from, it could be cheap.
 Or at least cheaper.

 If you’re prepared to live a simpler, more basic lifestyle, you’ll find Costa Rica refreshingly affordable.

 For those of you moving to Costa Rica from North America or Western Europe, you’ll find the following less expensive:

 A good rule of thumb is to compare Costa Rican prices to a small Midwestern or Southern state in the U.S. You can more or less determine Costa Rica to be around the same, or more expensive.